6 Minutes

 “The RetinaVue care delivery model allowed our teams to easily integrate retinal exams into our existing workflows,” says Albrecht.
 Centers put protocols in place to identify patients with diabetes in need of exams and use standing orders to streamline workflows.
 Medical assistants are trained to complete screening exams and use handheld cameras in different exam rooms for workflow flexibility.

-Stay Focused on the Goal of Closing Care Gaps
+Stay Focused on Closing Care Gaps

 If the driver for the program is quality care, it’s important to track and monitor how the program impacts care gaps.
 Albrecht recalls how one of the Center’s Chief Medical Officers reacted to the implementation: “This is great stuff.
 It is all about closing gaps in care.
 This will help us achieve that and why we made the investment.”